golang-design/research/content/posts/zero-alloc-call-sched.md

 }
 ```

-and when we receives the `funcdata`:
+and when we receive the `funcdata`:

 ```go {linenos=inline,hl_lines=["6-8"],linenostart=1}
 func Init(main func()) {